overprotocol/overprotocol.github.io/docs/operators/faqs.md

 Validators of OverProtocol contribute to the blockchain by participating in block validation, block creation, and synchronization proof, and receive rewards accordingly.

-### 2. What is block attestation, block proposal, and sync-committee?
+### 2. What is block attestation, block proposal?

-Block attestation, block proposal, and sync committee are roles that validators in OverProtocol must perform.
-All validators participate in block attestation, and a randomly selected group of validators participates in block proposal and sync-committee.
-Validators who participate in block proposal and sync-committee can get more rewards if they perform their roles well.
+Block attestation and block proposal are roles that validators in OverProtocol must perform.
+All validators participate in block attestation, and a randomly selected group of validators participates in block proposal.
+Validators who participate in block proposal can get more rewards if they perform their roles well.

 ### 3. How can i run a validator?